 - I get antsy being in one place for too long.

-- My favorite places in the world include Ha Long Bay, Vietnam, Kelso Dunes, California, and St. Louis, Missouri (Go Blues!)
+- My favorite places in the world include Cinque Terre, Iceland, White Sands National Monument, and my hometown, St. Louis, Missouri (Go Blues!)

 Below are a few of the common questions posed to us about our exciting journey transitioning from traditional American lives to full time travelers.